-Paul was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the field of Real Estate Law.
+Paul was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the field of Real Estate Law.
 Paul has been listed in Best Lawyers since 2014.

 Paul has been recognized as a “Massachusetts Super Lawyer” in Real Estate based on a peer-review survey by Thomson Reuters (2005–2017).